telota/existance/README.md

 * Install, uninstall and upgrade eXist-db instances with a uniform CLI tool.
 * Integrates eXist-db instances with [systemd].
   - Ensures that enabled instances are started and stopped with the operating system.
   - Monitors instances and restarts crashed ones.
   - Doesn't require a compatibility layer for what you otherwise probably hacked together for SysV init ‒ 80's authenticism is such a misery.
   - Opens the opportunity to leverage `systemd`'s capabilities like resource constraints.
 * Sets up configuration for proxying the instances with [nginx].
   - Access eXist-db web interfaces by their name mapped to a path.
   - One TLS-handling service per system is enough.
   - The cool kids serve applications' static assets with it.
 * Defines periodic backup tasks for each instance.
 * Aggregates log files in a canonical location for which log rotation can easily be configured.
 * Enjoy the nostalgic feeling when using CLI dialogues.
+  Yes, 90's authenticism is disgusting.

 ## Requirements

 The tool requires a Python 3.6 (or newer) interpreter and the notorious [requests] package installed.
 The latter is installed as dependency.

 The aforementioned service manager and web server must be installed and